 Wall Street Targets To Open Positive

-On the economic front, Automated Data Processing Inc. or ADP's Employment Report for June will be published at 8.15 am ET.
-The consensus is for 200,000, while it was up 128,000 in May.
-The Commerce Department's International Trade in Goods and Services for May will be released at 8.30 am ET.
-The consensus is for a deficit of $85.2 billion, while it was down $87.1 billion in the prior month.
+On the economic front, the Consumer Price Index or CPI for June will be released at 8.30 am ET.
+The consensus is for an increase of 1.1 percent, while it was up 1.0 percent in the prior month.

-The Labor Department's Jobless Claims for the week is scheduled at 8.30 am ET.
-The consensus is 230K, while it was up 231K in the previous month.
+The Atlanta Fed's Business Inflation Expectations survey report for July is scheduled at 10.00 am ET.
+In June, Inflation was up 3.7 percent.

-Euro Stoxx 50 that provides a Blue-chip representation of supersector leaders in the Eurozone, is 1.42 percent.
+Euro Stoxx 50 that provides a Blue-chip representation of supersector leaders in the Eurozone, is down 1.03 percent.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!